 How to prepare text overview

 The textual overview is among the essential parts of your press kit.
-In this guide, we'll look at what content to include and how to structure it.
+This guide will look at what content to include and how to structure it.

 Start with the most important